Old Etonians F.C.: Honours

-Eton Ramblers
+Eton Ramblers F.C.

 The Eton Ramblers cricket club, also made up of Old Etonians, occasionally played the existing students in the Eton Field Game in the cricket off-season.
 In 1882–83 the Ramblers also entered the FA Cup, being drawn at home to Romford in the first round.
 The tie was played at the ground of Windsor Home Park F.C. and the Ramblers won 6–2.

 In the second round, the club lost 7–0 to the Old Carthusians, this time playing on the Brocas at Eton College itself.
 Because of a lack of regulation footballs, the tie was played using an Eton Field Game ball, which was much smaller than the Association standard.

+The club remained active until at least 1902, by which time the club was based at the Prince Albert, on Plumstead Common.

 The Ramblers' colours have been purple, gold, green, and red since 1863.